MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Expand a row

-Expand a row to see an overview of the different columns and their content.
+Expand a row to open a detailed view of the row content.
+This detailed view shows the different columns and their content.
 To expand a row, follow these steps:

 1. On the left side of the row you want to expand, select the arrow icon **>**.

     :::image type="content" source="media/web-query-data/expand-row-arrow.png" alt-text="Screenshot of an expanded row in the Azure Data Explorer web UI." lightbox="media/web-query-data/expand-row-arrow.png":::

-1. In the expanded row, columns are denoted as keys, and columns with dynamic data can be expanded or collapsed.
+1. In the detailed view, columns are denoted as keys, and columns with dynamic data can be expanded or collapsed.
 Expanded columns are marked by a downward-pointing arrow, while collapsed columns are marked by a right-pointing arrow.
 You can toggle between expanding and collapsing the content by selecting the arrow beside the column key.

     :::image type="content" source="media/web-query-data/expand-columns.png" alt-text="Screenshot of columns with expanded or collapsed data." lightbox="media/web-query-data/expand-columns.png":::